Know Before You Go

 - There is no quarantine requirement for domestic travellers upon arrival in British Columbia.
 The Canadian border remains closed to international leisure and recreational travellers.
 See What You Need to Know: Canada for further information.

-- Many BC parks and recreation sites and trails have reopened for day-use and overnight camping.
-Some provincial parks and recreation sites that attract large crowds, including many in the Sea to Sky region, will remain closed until further notice.
-Visitors are encouraged to do their research and know before you go.
+- Many BC Parks and recreation sites and trails have reopened for day-use and overnight camping.
+Some provincial parks and recreation sites that attract large crowds, including Joffre Lakes Provincial Park, remain closed.
+See the operational status of all BC Parks.
+Visitors are encouraged to do their research and plan ahead.

 - Preferential access to provincial campgrounds and backcountry camping sites will be given to BC residents for the 2020 camping season.
 Reservations made by non-BC residents will be subject to cancellation.
 Visit discovercamping.ca for details and be sure to review the BC Parks Visitor Guide to Camping During COVID-19.